If you have received a Student Misconduct allegation and would like support, we're here to help.

 - To appeal you will need to have one or more of the grounds of appeal set by the University.

-- DUSA Advocates can assist you to understand the allegation, the written submission and hearing process, and the range of possible outcomes.
+- DUSA Advocates can assist you to understand the allegation, the written submission and meeting process, and the range of possible outcomes.

 - DUSA Advocates can review your draft written submission and provide feedback.

-- An Advocate can assist you to prepare for your hearing and can accompany you to your hearing as your support person (if given sufficient notice).
+- An Advocate can assist you to prepare for your meeting and can accompany you to your meeting as your support person (if given sufficient notice).